postmanlabs/newman/README.md

 ## IMPORTANT NOTICE

 > ### **Newman has been recently upgraded to v3.x.** Although most options from v2.x work as expected, some of them have been deprecated and are scheduled to be discontinued soon.
-We strongly advise you to migrate to the new v3.x CLI options using reference from our [Newman v2 to v3 Migration Guide](MIGRATION.md)
+We strongly advise you to migrate to the new v3.x CLI options by referring to our [Newman v2 to v3 Migration Guide](MIGRATION.md)
 >
 > To view documentation of current stable 2.x release of Newman, refer the
 > [Newman v2.x README](https://github.com/postmanlabs/newman/blob/release/2.x/README.md) of 2.x release.